 The University's budget planning assumptions are based on current, known information gathered from campus enrollment planning, projected mandatory cost increases, information from the Chancellor's Office, and the Governor's budget proposal.
 While we are aware that the State budget is experiencing a significant deficit and proposed funding is subject to change until approved by the Legislature in June, we recognize the importance of moving forward with a 2025-26 budget recommendation prior to that date.
-In the event of significant changes to the approved State of California budget or allocations from the Chancellor's Office, we request that the URPC be reconvened to discuss how to proceed in light of the new information.
+In the event of significant changes to the approved State of California budget or allocations from the Chancellor's Office, we request that the URPC be informed timely of the new information.